Verstappen under pressure in front of home crowd as F1 returns at the Dutch Grand Prix | TSN

 It will be Verstappen's 200th race and the 26-year-old Dutch driver, who has a contract with Red Bull through 2028, said he believes he's closer to the end of his F1 career than the start.

-McLaren and Mercedes are both closing in on Verstappen and his Red Bull team, which started the year in such dominant style.
+McLaren — whose team principal Andrea Stella talked up a “substantial upgrade” Friday — and Mercedes are both closing in on Verstappen and his Red Bull team, which started the year in such dominant style.
 Beating Verstappen at his home race would be a real statement of intent.

+The second Mercedes of Lewis Hamilton was third and McLaren's Lando Norris — Verstappen's closest challenger in the standings — was fourth.
+Verstappen himself was fifth-fastest, 0.289 off the pace.

+There was a brief red flag when Nico Hulkenberg's Haas spun into the barriers, while Ferrari's Carlos Sainz Jr. missed most of the session with a gearbox problem.

-After a wet and windy start, McLaren's Lando Norris set the pace on a drying track in the first practice session by .201 seconds from Verstappen, who had a spin earlier in the session.
-Lewis Hamilton was third fastest for Mercedes.
+After a wet and windy start, Norris set the pace on a drying track in the first practice session, 0.201 seconds faster than Verstappen.
+Hamilton was third.

-The times aren't necessarily a reliable guide to teams' competitive pace given the conditions.
-The rain limited drivers' time on track and there was plenty of traffic at the end once conditions dried up.

 Saturday’s qualifying is also likely to be affected by rain, though the race Sunday should remain dry.